Learning When to Sample: Confidence-Aware Selective Sampling for Efficient Chain-of-Thought Reasoning: Experiments

-\paragraph{Experiment Setup:} We train and evaluate all models using the same data splits on a single NVIDIA H100 80GB GPU.
-The data set was divided into train, validation, and test sets with sizes of 8500, 500, and 1000, respectively.
+\paragraph{Experiment Setup:} We train and evaluate all decision models using the same data splits on a single NVIDIA H100 GPU.
+For each LLM, the decision model is trained only on the MedQA training split.
+For each target dataset, we use 500 validation examples solely for threshold calibration and 1,000 held-out examples for testing.
+No decision-model parameters are updated outside MedQA.
 We sample 10 CoTs for multi-path experiments with a temperature of 1.0.
-Accuracy and token usage are our primary metrics and tatistical significance is assessed using paired bootstrap with 2{,}000 samples.
+Full data preprocessing and training details are provided in Appendix~\ref{appendix:implementation}.